Diamondback Water Snake

 Like most other colubrid snakes they have round eyes.
 The diamondback water snake has a rough texture, because of it's heavily-keeled dorsal scales, arranged in 25 or 27 rows at midbody.

 If cornered, these snakes will often hiss, and flatten their heads or body to appear larger.
-Like most other water snakes, the diamondback watersnake has a irritable temperament, and will bite repeatedly if harassed or handled.
+Like most other water snakes, the diamondback watersnake has an irritable temperament and will bite repeatedly if harassed or handled.

 They are non-venomous so a bite from one is quite harmless, other than a few scratches or lacerations and a possible infection.
 Even so its bite can be a very painful experience, due to its sharp teeth, designed hold on to slippery fish, their favorite prey.